 Get your caffeine fix

 Keep drinking that cup of joe.
 There have been numerous studies showing a correlation between caffeine consumption and increased metabolism.
-One study, cited in this Prevention article, showed that a cup of brewed tea can raise metabolism by 12%.
 Another study mentioned in Women’s Health found that people who drank caffeinated coffee had an average metabolic rate increase that was 16% higher than those who drank decaf.

 Start boosting your metabolism and get the scale to budge in your favor by incorporating some of the above into your lifestyle.
 Good luck!